-Table 1 - Data transferred in REVS with the voter submitting to one Anonymizer-Counter chain
+Table 1 - Data transferred in REVS with two Anonymizer-Counter chains

-From the data presented in Table 1 it is easily seen that REVS offers a good data transfer performance.
-For instance we can compare the data transferred for each voter with the size of the Google's main page, which is about 16 KB.
-REVS also provides a good tradeoff between increased security and data transfer, about 0.5 GB for each additional signature required.
-Note that all calculations do not take into account the additional traffic generated by the communications over SSL.
+The data presented in Table 1 was obtained for a configuration of REVS with two Anonymizer-Counter chains (and the voter submitting to both Counters).
+As can be easily seen, REVS offers a good data transfer performance.
+It also provides a good tradeoff between increased security and data transfer, about 1 GB for each additional signature required.
+Note that all calculations don't take in account the additional traffic generated by the communications over SSL.